Siphon880gh/quiz-gsheet/README.md

 You can select choices by clicking them or pressing your keyboard 1,2,3,4..9 depending on the number of multiple choices.
 A question with greater than 9 multiple choices will only support the keys 1,2,3,4...9 and you would have to click manually for the other choices.
 Usually questions that are Select all that apply (SATA) have that many choices.

 ## :triangular_ruler: Architecture:
 I used Composer to install the PHP Google API client.
-There was no documentation on Google's site on how to authenticate using the PHP Google API client, but I figured it out like this: The API client selected for Google Sheet API (versus other Google API's) that then connected gsheet/folder/quiz_name.php using credential file at quiz_name.creds.json at the same folder.
-The quiz named PHP file has the spreadsheet id and tab name necessarily to connect, and the Google Sheet has been shared to the email associated to the service account.
+There was no documentation on Google's site on how to authenticate using the PHP Google API client, but I figured it out like this: The API client selected for Google Sheet API (versus other Google API's) that then connected gsheet/folder/quiz_name.php using credential file at keys/.
+The quiz named PHP file has the spreadsheet url and tab name necessarily to connect, and the Google Sheet has been shared to the email associated to the service account.
+The Google Sheet API would connect to the Google Sheet ID which the PHP code extracts from the Google Sheet URL.

 The credential file was generated from the service account at the Google Cloud platform when creating a private json key and it downloaded a file.
 The spreadsheet URL is just for the front facing when you click "Google Sheet" at the top bar, for your admin editing convenience.
-You must keep the PHP and creds.json files named the same so the app knows to pair the two to make the quiz work.
+You must keep link the PHP quiz file to the credential file at keys/ with the "creds" field.

 Elsewhere, index.php lists all the quiz named php files under their respective quiz group folder(s).
 The ones hidden are folder names preceded with a minus, followed by a password, then space (eg. -Secret Secret Quizzes).
 PHP glob was recursively done on the gsheet folder to list the quiz groups and their respective quizzes (synonymous to folders, php files, and creds.json files) but leaving out the folder names preceded with minus -.
 A "passwords" navigation link was created for the user to enter password(s), then the code will glob recursively and append onto the index.php quiz list based on the matched pattern of the user input against the directory.